 I find the cakes too sweet because they use an equal amount of sugar to butter and flour so I would definitely reduce this to 150 g.
 You can reduce the amount of currants to half, you will still have plenty of currants.
-The batter is much more bread dough-like than that of a cake, Robert Smith suggests using your hands to mix everything, which I have done and worked much faster and better.
+Robert Smith suggests using your hands to mix everything, which I have done and worked much faster and better with the currants.
 Frederik Vine in his 19th century book tells us to use a palette knife to transfer the batter to the cake tins and I find that indeed using a small palette knife or blunt butter knife to do this works best.
 The original cake tins used for these looked a lot like cookie cutters with a base, but because the batter is so solid you can use cookie cutters placed on baking parchment (well buttered and dusted with flour of course) and fill these.
 In the past, cake tins or hoops didn’t always have a base.
 Finally, you could use self-raising flour if you want a lighter bake… this was done in the 19th century too.

 What do you need – makes 20-22 cakes

 - 250 g soft butter

 - 250 g raw cane sugar

 - 1/2 tsp ground mace (use mace blades bashed in a mortar, ready ground will give another result)

 - 250 g currants, soaked if you have the time